amanranahere/WeBlog/README.md

 ## Acknowledgements

-The basic logic and structure of this project were inspired by the online course taught by **Hitesh Choudhary**.
+I would like to express my gratitude to Sir **Hitesh Choudhary** for his inspiring online course, which provided the foundational logic and structure for this project.
 <br><br><br>

 ## License